ChalmersGU-data-structure-courses/dsabook/src/markdown/07-analysis-part-3/01-space-complexity.md

 ::: TODO
 - Prio 2: add an example where two different solutions have different space complexities
-- Prio 2: Binsort example:
-    - make an Example just as Arrays and Friendship links?
 :::

 Besides time, space is the other computing resource that is commonly of